jundalisay/superb/content/en/social/cycles/russia.md

 The Mongol system is based on few simple rules that are sacred to simple barbarians*. **The key is to work within those simple rules.** An example is the rule of self-preservation.

-> *We have worked extensively with dirt-poor communities and have gotten used to how barbaric and even animalistic some humans can become
+> *We have worked extensively with dirt-poor communities and have gotten used to how barbaric and even animalistic some humans can become.
+The solution is to lower onself to their level and then painstakingly raise them up slowly by finding the gravitational signature (svadharma) for each mind.

 This is very different from the current mode of thinking of the West wherein they see the destruction of non-liberalism as a moral and just cause that is worth pursuing agressively.
 Their egos seem to be so high that they are unable to sense that such a mentality has caused so many unnecessary conflicts since the 19th century. <!-- , and is still causing, the external post-French Revolution conflicts that began with Napoleon. -->  The World Wars and the current Ukraine war are modern examples of the effects of such thinking.